duhrer/flockquencer/docs/patterns.md

 As in step editing mode (see above), the rightmost column of circular buttons is used to select which pattern you are editing.
 The button that corresponds to the selected pattern is lit.

-In general, notes that are to be played are highlighted in green, and unplayed notes are unlit.
-A note lit in red or brown represents the position of the step you are editing within the pattern.
-If the note is brown, it is unplayed.
-If the note is played, it is red.
+Notes that are to be played are highlighted in green, and unplayed notes are unlit.
+The note that represents the position of the step you are editing within the pattern blinks.
+If the note blinks orange, it is unplayed.
+Otherwise it will blink green (for an active note) or yellow (for the root of an arpeggiation pattern, see below).

-Touch an unlit or brown note to add it to the step.
-Touch a note lit in red or green to remove it from the step.
+Touch an unlit note to add it to the step.
+Touch a lit note to remove it from the step.

 You can change which step you are editing using the left and right arrows atop the UI.
 You can scroll up or down two octaves using the up and down arrows atop the UI.
 As you change octaves, the display will update to indicate your